edinburgh-napier/set09121/labs/lab1/repo_setup.md

 ### Create a repo
 When get onto move advanced topics, we will provide some code for you.
 For now you should create a blank git repo on you git host of choice ([Github](github.com), [BitBucket](bitbucket.org), or Napier's Gitlab: [gitgud.napier.ac.uk](gitgud.napier.ac.uk) )

-For the rst of this process I'm assuming you are using github.
+For the rest of this process I'm assuming you are using GitHub.
-If you have not already created a github account, create one and sign in.
+If you have not already created a GitHub account, create one and sign in.

-( As a student you get some cool swag from github: [education.github.com/pack](https://education.github.com/pack) )
+( As a student you get some cool swag from GitHub: [education.github.com/pack](https://education.github.com/pack) )

 ![newRepoprocess](assets/images/github_newrepo_1.png)
 ![NewRepoOptions](assets/images/github_newrepo_2.png)